whitneyharper/inventory-tracker/README.md

 # Project Title

-Inventory Tracking Application for Shopify Backend Developer 2022 Summer Internship Challenge
+Inventory Tracking Application

-Requirements and more information about the challenge can be found here [Shopify Backend Challenge](https://docs.google.com/document/d/1z9LZ_kZBUbg-O2MhZVVSqTmvDko5IJWHtuFmIu_Xg1A/edit).

 ## Description

-A REST API web service that accepts HTTP requests and returns responses based on the request.
+A RESTful API web service that accepts HTTP requests and returns responses based on the request.
 Used to manage products in an inventory database with API calls to complete the following:

 * C - Create a new product entry
 * R - View all products in inventory